-Subsidized Direct Loans are awarded on the basis of financial need.
+Subsidized Direct Loans - is award on the basis of financial need.
 The interest rate is fixed at 4.5%.

-Unsubsidized Direct Loans are not based on financial need.
+Unsubsidized Direct Loans - is not based on financial need.
 The interest rate is fixed at 6.8%.

-Parent Plus Loans are Federal PLUS Loans that enable parents with good credit histories to borrow funds to pay the education expenses of each child who is a dependent undergraduate student.
-PLUS Loans have fixed interest rate of 7.9%, starting with PLUS loans disbursed after July 1, 2010.
+Parent Plus Loans - a Federal PLUS Loans enable parents with good credit histories to borrow funds to pay the education expenses of each child who is a dependent undergraduate student.
+PLUS Loans have fixed interest rte of 7.9% starting with PLUS loans disbursed after July 1, 2010.
 A fee of up to 4% of the loan can be deducted proportionately from each disbursement.